PDO THREAD LIFT MORPETHInstant Natural Facial Contouring without invasive Surgery

 For starters, it lifts the skin immediately.
 Second, it constricts fat tissue, tightening the skin immediately.
 Third, it promotes collagen synthesis and neovascularization, allowing your skin to regenerate at a cellular level.
 All of this helps to improve skin texture, reduce fine lines and wrinkles, and make skin more elastic.

 A PDO thread lift treatment can help tighten sagging skin on the face, neck, and body while improving skin quality (smoothing and rejuvenating) (arms, abdomen and buttocks).
 Monos, cogs, and combinations of threads will be used depending on our goals.

 Mono threads are generally recommended for younger patients who are not yet sagging and wish to retain their skin quality.
 Mono threads can also be used to tighten the skin in certain places or to prepare the skin for cog threads in older patients.

 Cog threads are generally appropriate for patients in their 30s and up who have symptoms of drooping skin, such as jowls.

 What happens before and during the treatment?

-Before we begin, a topical numbing agent and a local anesthetic will be applied to the treatment site.
+Before we begin, a topical numbing agent and a local anaesthetic will be applied to the treatment site.
 The needle used in this treatment is so small that it will not cause you any discomfort.
-We do, however, administer anesthesia to ensure your comfort during the procedure.
-Once the anesthesia has worn off, your treatment will begin.
+We do, however, administer anaesthesia to ensure your comfort during the procedure.
+Once the anaesthesia has worn off, your treatment will begin.
 PDO threads are introduced via cannulas or blunt-tipped sharp-tipped needles.
 After being implanted into the appropriate layer of skin, they act as anchors as the skin is raised upwards.
 The extraneous threads are then snipped.